Edge-connectivity between edge-ends of infinite graphs: Abstract

 \section{Abstract}

 In infinite graph theory, the notion of \textit{ends}, first introduced by Freudenthal and Jung for locally finite graphs, plays an important role when generalizing statements from finite graphs to infinite ones.
-Nash-Willian's Tree-Packing Theorem and MacLane's Planarity Criteria are examples of results that allow a topological approach, in which ends might be considered as \textit{endpoints} of rays.
-In fact, there are extensive works in the literature showing that classical theorems of (vertex-)connectivity for finite graphs can be discussed regarding ends, in a more general context.
-However, aiming to generalize results of edge-connectivity, this paper recalls the definition of \textit{edge-ends} in infinite graphs due to Hahn, Laviolette and \v{S}irá\v{n} in \cite{edgeends}.
-In terms of that object, we state an edge version of Menger's Theorem (following the work of Polat in \cite{polat}) and generalize the Lovász-Cherkassky Theorem for infinite graphs with edge-ends (inspired by the paper \cite{jacobs} of Jacobs, Joó, Knappe, Kurkofka and Melcher).
+Nash-Williams' Tree-Packing Theorem and MacLane's Planarity Criteria are examples of results that allow a topological approach, in which ends might be considered as \textit{endpoints} of rays.
+In fact, there are extensive works in the literature showing that classical (vertex-)connectivity theorems for finite graphs can be discussed regarding ends, in a more general context.
+However, aiming to generalize results of edge-connectivity, this paper recalls the definition of \textit{edge-ends} in infinite graphs due to Hahn, Laviolette and \v{S}irá\v{n}.
+In terms of that object, we state an edge version of Menger's Theorem (following a previous work of Polat) and generalize the Lovász-Cherkassky Theorem for infinite graphs with edge-ends (inspired by a recent paper of Jacobs, Joó, Knappe, Kurkofka and Melcher).